WayneRiesterer/angular-threejs-sandbox/README.md

 ## Sandbox

 This is just a sandbox app.
-It will be updated (when I get time) to include better means of integrating ThreeJS to the mix; perhaps with directives, services and state management.
+It will be updated (when I get time) to include better means of integrating ThreeJS into the mix; perhaps with directives, services and state management.

 ## Development server